When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The rayon and polyester blend cover is breathable and machine washable, making it easy to clean as needed.
 In addition to pressure relief, the layer of gel-infused memory foam provides comfort for hot sleepers by drawing heat away from the body.
 The high-density polyurethane foam base increases the durability of the pillow while providing ample support.

 The Helix Wedge Pillow is medium firm, so it benefits both back and side sleepers.
 When used under the head, the contouring foam helps reduce neck pain.
 Sleepers can also use the pillow underneath the knees and legs to reduce pressure on the back.
-This makes it the best wedge pillow for back pain.
+This makes it a great wedge pillow for back pain.

 The pillow is 24 inches wide and 24 inches long, giving sleepers plenty of space to sit up and read or watch television in bed.